-From innovative ways to make male circumcisions safer to taking the classic South African veldskoen global – these are unique ideas that caught our eye this year.
+From innovative COVID-19 ideas to solutions for making male circumcisions safer – these are unique ideas that caught our eye.

 Beverly Gumbi is the founder of Isivuno Container Business.
 In 2005 Gumbi took the plunge and resigned from her job and left for a trip to China, where she investigated what the Chinese people were doing with shipping containers.
 She came back full of inspiration and ideas for the new container conversion company she wanted to start.
 Isivuno Containers was born in the same year.

 The company supplies customised containers to a wide variety of clients, with conversion options including offices, kitchens, spaza shops, hair salons, ablution facilities, childcare facilities, gym in a box, and more.
 “What makes Isivuno different is that we deliver a completely finished product.
 When you move into your container, all the installations have been done.
 There are shelves, water, electricity – you can literally just move in and start using it,” says Gumbi.

 Today Isivuno Containers is a well-established company with 30 staff members, and the only container conversion company in South Africa that is owned by an African female.

 AirAdvance is a fintech startup, it provides those offering private accommodation through Airbnb easy access to affordable finance.
 It uses a confirmed Airbnb booking as collateral for a cash advance.